Could switching to a vegetarian diet cure my diabetes?

 Answer From M. Regina Castro, M.D.

-A vegetarian diet probably won't cure your diabetes.
-But it may offer some benefits over a nonvegetarian diet.
-For example, it may help to better control your weight, reduce your risk of some diabetes-associated complications and make your body more responsive to insulin.
+A vegetarian diet probably won't cure diabetes.
+But it may offer some benefits over a diet that isn't vegetarian.
+It may help you better control your weight.
+It also could lower your risk of some health issues that are related to diabetes.
+And a vegetarian diet may make your body more responsive to insulin.

 There's no single vegetarian eating plan.
-For example, some allow dairy products or eggs, while others don't allow any animal products (vegan).
-The benefits of a vegetarian diet depend on the type of diet you choose and the food choices you make when following the diet.
-For most, however, eating a vegetarian diet:
+Some include dairy products or eggs.
+Others, such as a vegan diet, don't include any animal products.
+The benefits of a vegetarian eating plan depend on the type of diet you choose.
+The food choices you make when following a certain diet also make a difference.

-• Promotes a healthy weight.
-Vegetarian diets are often lower in calories than are nonvegetarian diets.
-This can help with weight management.
-Also, people following a vegetarian diet tend to have lower body mass indexes (BMIs) than do people who follow a nonvegetarian diet.
-A healthy body weight can improve blood sugar control and reduce your risk of diabetes complications.
+• Makes it easier to stay at a healthy weight.
+Vegetarian diets often are lower in calories than other diets.
+That can help with weight control.
+Also, people who eat a vegetarian diet tend to have lower body mass indexes (BMIs) than other people.
+A healthy body weight can improve blood sugar control.
+It also may lower the risk of developing other health issues related to diabetes.

 • Improves blood sugar control and insulin response.
-Eating vegetables, fruits, whole grains, legumes and nuts — features of a vegetarian diet — can improve blood sugar control and make your body more responsive to insulin.
-This may mean taking less medication and lowering your risk of diabetes-related complications.
+Eating vegetables, fruits, whole grains, legumes and nuts are all part of a vegetarian diet.
+Making those food choices can improve blood sugar control and make your body more responsive to insulin.
+This may mean that you'll need to take less medicine.
+It also may lower your risk of developing other health issues related to diabetes.

-• Reduces your risk of cardiovascular disease.
-A strict vegan diet is cholesterol-free, low in saturated fat and usually high in soluble fiber.
-A low-fat vegetarian diet can reduce your risk of cardiovascular disease and high blood pressure.
-Cardiovascular disease is a common complication of people who have diabetes.
+• Reduces the risk of heart disease.
+A low-fat vegetarian diet can lower the risk of heart disease and high blood pressure.
+Heart disease is a common health issue in people who have diabetes.

 With